aesara-devs/aesara/doc/extending/extending_aesara_c.rst

 In the NumPy C-API, NumPy arrays are represented as instances of the PyArrayObject class which is a descendant of the PyObject class.
-This means that, as for any other Python object that you manipulate from C code, you need to appropriatedly manage the reference counts of PyArrayObject instances.
+This means that, as for any other Python object that you manipulate from C code, you need to appropriately manage the reference counts of PyArrayObject instances.

-Unlike in a standard multidimensionnal C array, a NumPy array's internal data representation does not have to occupy a continuous region in memory.
+Unlike in a standard multidimensional C array, a NumPy array's internal data representation does not have to occupy a continuous region in memory.
 In fact, it can be C-contiguous, F-contiguous or non-contiguous.
 C-contiguous means that the data is not only contiguous in memory but also that it is organized